g4m3r0/GSL-Software-Docs/guide.md

 | Function | Description
 | --- | ---
 | Start with Windows | Start Proxy Buddy with Windows.
-| Enable GridLines | Enable gridlines on all lists.
+| Enable GridLines | Enable grid lines on all lists (Proxy, Source and Task list).
 | Enable Full-Row-Select | Enable full-row-select on all lists.
 | Visual Theme | Select a theme to change the visual presence.
-| Enable Debug Mode | Enables the debug mode that writes additional information to the logfile.
+| Enable Debug Mode | Enables the debug mode that writes additional information to the log-file.
 | Reduce CPU usage | Reduce CPU usage by disabling visual features.

 ### Save Settings